 Among the BI-RADS categories, BI-RADS 4 (suspicious findings with a recommendation for biopsy) stands out for its high degree of uncertainty, with a likelihood of malignancy that ranges from 2% to 95%.
 By contrast, probability of malignancy is less than 2% in BI-RADS 3 and greater than 95% in BI-RADS 5.

-"That's a whopping 85% false positivity rate, regardless of mammogram modality," says Wong.
-"One of the early selling points for 3D mammograms was their potential to reduce false positive results, but subsequent studies, including this one, have not necessarily shown this to be the case."
+""One of the early selling points for 3D mammograms was their potential to reduce false positive results," says Wong.
+"But subsequent studies, including this one, have not necessarily shown this to be the case."

 For that reason, he notes, it remains important for patients in this category to receive needle biopsies to rule out the possibility — albeit small — of a malignant case.

 Wong emphasizes that the results of the Houston Methodist study apply specifically to BI-RADS 4.
 Among other groups, DBT may exhibit advantages over DM, such as providing clearer, more detailed images of breast masses, asymmetries and other anomalies than 2D mammography.